 A radical innovation in window construction took place in Coalbrookdale in the late 18th century when the solid-frame, cast-iron window was introduced.
-It seems to have been regarded as an inferior type of fenestration and was generally used for industrial buildings, churches and where used in domestic buildings it was only for less important rooms such as the brew houses associated with a terrace of workers cottages.
+It seems to have been regarded as an inferior type of glazing and was generally used for industrial buildings, churches and where used in domestic buildings it was only for less important rooms such as the brew houses associated with a terrace of workers cottages.
 Cast iron is also used for window lintels and sills.

-After 1830 the Gothic Revival influences window design.
+After 1830 window design is influenced by the Gothic Revival.
 The mullion and transom window comes back into favour and casements reappear now with wooden glazing bars.